 Perhaps Dr. Benson or Carlson are more your style.
 As you might have guessed, my finances these days more closely mirror Dr. Anderson’s.
-Now that we are debt-free, we have a net savings rate around 75%.
-It does take some discipline, but it makes me happy and helps me sleep well at night (as long as the pager is quiet).
+In 2018, we are on pace to spend right around $80,000.

 *Bonus points if you can name the movie set in Dr. D’s home.

 Get an amazing spreadsheet, new post notices, & a quarterly newsletter.